JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  responds with the appropriate data.
 The run_interface function is non-blocking.
 Then the main loop calls the run_filler function, which runs the ADC FSM and the filling FSM.
 The main loop is slowed to a speed of 100Hz to allow time for the wifi module uart connection to fill in the buffer.

+To maximize compatibility with the STM32CubeIDE, the software was written in c.
+The software follows a pseudo object oriented style, with each file having 1-2 structs and a series of local functions for interacting with the structs.

  <pre>